pyx-project/pyx/faq/general_aspects_pyx.rst

 No, PyX itself does not provide a means to view the produced image.
-The result of a PyX run is an EPS (= Encapsulated PostScript) file, a PS (= PostScript) file or a PDF (= Portable Document Format) file, which can be viewed, printed or imported into other applications.
+The result of a PyX run is an EPS (= Encapsulated PostScript) file, a PS (= PostScript) file, a PDF (= Portable Document Format) file or a SVG (= Scalable Vector Graphics) file, which can be viewed, printed or imported into other applications.

 There are several means of viewing PS and EPS files.
 A common way would be to use ``ghostview`` which provides a user interface to the PostScript interpreter